cysouw/diathesis/text/c07_participle.md

 ### [ N | N ] *haben/sein + Partizip* Intransitive perfect {#sec:participles-haben-sein-perfect}

 There is a surprisingly large group of intransitive verbs that allow for both a *haben* and a *sein* Perfect.
 In most of these verbs there is a clear semantic difference between the constructions with these auxiliaries.
-In general, these verbs allow for both a 'process' interpretation (taking a *haben* Perfect) and an 'endpoint of the process' or 'result' interpretation (taking a *sein* Perfect).
+In general, these verbs allow for both a 'completed process' interpretation (~~completive~~, taking a *haben* Perfect) and a 'new state after change' interpretation (~~resultative~~, taking a *sein* Perfect).
 In this section I have collected intransitive verbs that allow for both auxiliaries [see also @hinze2007; gillmann2016 Ch.
 5].
 Additionally, the next [@sec:participles-haben-sein-perfect-reflexive-drop] discusses verbs that allow for an intransitive *haben* Perfect with a reflexive pronoun and an intransitive *sein* Perfect without a reflexive pronoun.

 A large group of *haben/sein* verbs describe natural processes, like *splittern* 'to sliver' [@next a] or *schimmeln* 'to mold' [@next b].
 Such natural processes can both be used to describe a process (taking a *haben* Perfect) and the result of this process (taking a *sein* Perfect).